sleeyax/burp-awesome-tls/README.md

 1. Compile the go package within `./src-go/`.
 Run `cd ./src-go/server && go build -o ../../src/main/resources/{OS}-{ARCH}/server.{EXT} -buildmode=c-shared ./cmd/main.go`, replacing `{OS}-{ARCH}` with your OS and CPU architecture and `{EXT}` with your platform's preferred extension for dynamic C libraries.
 For example: `linux-x86-64/server.so`.
 See the [JNA docs](https://github.com/java-native-access/jna/blob/master/www/GettingStarted.md) for more info about supported platforms.
 2. Compile the GUI form `SettingsTab.form` into Java code via `Build > Build project`.
-3. Build the fat jar with Gradle.
+3. Build the jar with Gradle.

-You should now have on jar file, containing all dependencies.
+You should now have one jar file that works with Burp on your operating system.
-If you'd rather separate the server binary from the jar, start over from step 1 but instead build the binary to the output directory of the jar.

 ## License
 [GPL V3](./LICENSE)